 Do Some Reading or Writing Activities about Earth Day

-We created some Earth Day Logic Puzzles for this which can be found in our TpT Store and our Brain Ninjas Shop.
+We created some Earth Day Logic Puzzles for this which can be found in our TpT Store ($USD) and our BN Shop ($CAN).
 Save paper when you use the digital version.

 Get your students writing every day with our Earth Day Writing Prompts.
-You can find the prompts in our TpT Store or our Brain Ninjas Shop.
+You can find the prompts in our TpT Store ($USD) or our BN Shop ($CAN).
 For more writing ideas, read Challenge Your Students to Write Every Day.

 Simple Classroom Changes to Reduce Waste